Advanced Distribution Management Systems

 Advanced Distribution Management System Test Bed

-The ADMS test bed is a national, vendor-neutral effort funded by the Department of Energy Office of Electricity’s Advanced Grid Research Program to accelerate industry development and the adoption of ADMS capabilities.
+The ADMS Test Bed is a national, vendor-neutral effort funded by the U.S. Department of Energy Office of Electricity's Grid Controls and Communications division to accelerate industry development and the adoption of ADMS capabilities.
 The test bed enables utility partners, vendors, and researchers to evaluate existing and future ADMS, distributed energy resource management system (DERMS), and other utility management system applications in a realistic laboratory environment.

-NREL is partnering with Pacific Northwest National Laboratory to build an open-source ADMS platform, GridAPPS-D, that will accelerate the deployment of ADMS technologies to address the operational challenges faced by distribution utilities.
+NREL is supporting the effort led by Pacific Northwest National Laboratory to build an open-source platform, GridAPPS-D, that accelerates development and deployment of portable applications for advanced distribution management and operations.
 GridAPPS-D has been designed to provide a services-based platform that supports the development of applications.
 GridAPPS-D provides a reference architecture and implementation that can be used by others to implement similar application development tools or to adapt existing systems or create new ones for operational deployment of applications that comply with standards.
 Researchers, utilities, and vendors can use this open-source platform to develop, test, and adopt functionalities tailored to their needs without the burden of implementing full-scale ADMS systems.

 Projects